 Make Sound: An Interactive Mural

-We love it when Social Media delivers content beyond our friends’ photo timelines and really comes into it’s own as a source for discovering new projects, artists and brands.
-This is how we found another awesome project made with the Touch Board.
+We love it when delivers content beyond our friends’ photo timelines and really comes into its own as a source for discovering , and brands.
+This is how we found this project made with the Touch Board.

 Can you tell us a little bit about yourself?
-What is your job and background, what kinds of projects or clients do you focus on?
+What is your job and background, what kind of projects or clients do you focus on?

 Can you tell us a bit about the idea behind this project?

-A: Stephen came to us with the idea of painting a mural at our Brooklyn studio.
+A: Stephen came to us with the idea of interactive mural at our Brooklyn studio.
 We were totally thrilled with the idea.
 We had also been working on some projects featuring capacitive sensing.
-Our former interns, Torin Geller and Matt Lau had each been working on cap sensing installations, so when we started talking about the mural it was only natural that we wanted it to be interactive.
+Our former interns, Torin Geller and Matt Lau had each been working on cap sensing installations, so when we started talking about the mural it was only natural that we wanted it to be an piece. an

 As you’ve experimented with conductive paint, what did you find most interesting and challenging about this material?

 A: Conductive paint is really thick.
 That was really the most challenging part of working with it.
-The other challenge was working on such a large scale we originally envisioned painting the circuits together but as we got larger we realised that we would need to use wires to connect the letters back to the boards.
+The other challenge was working on such a large scale we originally envisioned are endless. the circuits together but as we got larger we realised that we would need to use wires to connect the letters back to the boards.
 We would love to make some large scale murals without using wires or making them invisible.
+The capabilities that the conductive paint offers for

-How did you come across the Touch Board and why did you decide to use it in your ‘Make Sound’ project?
+How did you come across the Touch Board and why did you decide to use it in your project?

 A: A friend recommended it.
 We had been building our cap sensing projects with Arduino, but the coding was pretty intensive and they weren’t always reliable.
 When we saw the Touch Board it just made sense.
 We wanted the mural to work reliably without any extra coding or headaches and it really has.
 We just turn it on and it works.